GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-env/README.md

 # core-env-logging-package

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
+> **!!!
+This package is being deprecated.
+The resources it deploys have been consolidated in the core-landing-zone package**
 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->
 Landing zone v2 subpackage.
 Package to deploy core-env logging solution